Louis Armstrong: Work during hard times

-Reviving his career with the All Stars
+Reviving his career with the All-Stars

-After spending many years on the road, Armstrong settled permanently in Queens, New York in 1943, in contentment with his fourth wife, Lucille.
-Although subject to the vicissitudes of Tin Pan Alley and the gangster-ridden music business, as well as anti-black prejudice, he continued to develop his playing.
+After spending many years on the road, Armstrong settled permanently in Queens, New York, in 1943 with his fourth wife, Lucille.
+Although subject to the vicissitudes of Tin Pan Alley and the gangster-ridden music business, as well as anti-black prejudice, Armstrong continued to develop his playing.

 Bookings for big bands tapered off during the 1940s due to changes in public tastes.
-Ballrooms closed and there was competition from other types of music, especially pop vocals, becoming more popular than big band music.
-It became impossible under such circumstances to finance a 16-piece touring band.
+Ballrooms closed, and competition from other types of music, especially pop vocals, became more popular than big band music.
+Under such circumstances, it became impossible to finance a 16-piece touring band.

 A widespread revival of interest in the 1940s in the traditional jazz of the 1920s made it possible for Armstrong to consider a return to the small-group musical style of his youth.
 Armstrong was featured as a guest artist with Lionel Hampton's band at the famed second Cavalcade of Jazz concert held at Wrigley Field in Los Angeles, produced by Leon Hefflin Sr., on October 12, 1946.
-He also led a highly successful small-group jazz concert at New York Town Hall on May 17, 1947, featuring Armstrong with trombonist/singer Jack Teagarden.
+Armstrong also led a highly successful small-group jazz concert at New York Town Hall on May 17, 1947, featuring him with trombonist/singer Jack Teagarden.
 During the concert, Armstrong and Teagarden performed a duet on Hoagy Carmichael's "Rockin' Chair" they then recorded for Okeh Records.

-Armstrong's manager, Joe Glaser, changed the Armstrong big band on August 13, 1947 into a six-piece traditional jazz group featuring Armstrong with (initially) Teagarden, Earl Hines and other top swing and Dixieland musicians, most of whom were previously leaders of big bands.
+Armstrong's manager, Joe Glaser, changed the Armstrong big band on August 13, 1947, into a six-piece traditional jazz group featuring Armstrong with (initially) Teagarden, Earl Hines and other top swing and Dixieland musicians, most of whom were previously leaders of big bands.
 The new group was announced at the opening of Billy Berg's Supper Club.